Luchiap/Control-tower_No-Launch-Paths-Found-Error/README.md

 + The SSO user of the account has not been added to the ‘AWSAccountFactory’ or ‘AWSServiceCatalogAdmins’ Groups in IAM Identity Center

 ## Example:
-Trying to create an account with root access will give you this red bar preventing you from doing so.
+Trying to create an account when you are logged in as root access will give you this red bar preventing you from doing so.
 ![NoLaunch](https://github.com/Luchiap/Control-tower_No-Launch-Paths-Found-Error/assets/83933068/808ebc46-fc1d-40e3-b831-16483063799c)